SIDN/unboundcheck/go/README.md

 **Please be advised of the following: the root KSK is hardcoded in the sourcecode.
 And this moment ICANN is in the process of changing the KSK of the root.
-We will change this sourcecode as soon as the new KSK is used for signing.
-Please make sure you are not using the old KSK or this tool will stop working.**
+Currently the old and the new KSK are present in this sourcecode.
+We will remove the old KSK from this sourcecode when applicable.
+Please make sure you are not using the old KSK or this tool will stop working.
+See: https://www.icann.org/resources/pages/ksk-rollover**

 Quick install: